terminological/r6-generator/README.md

 If you are building a R-package using r6-generator, your package will automatically cite r6-generator.
 This behaviour can be modified by editing `inst/CITATION`.

-Here is the reference it uses:
+Here is the reference it uses (although the version will likely be different):

 ```R
 bibentry(bibtype = "Manual",